22 June 2021, Tuesday

 But isn’t this what it looks like to pretend that nothing happened?
 Wasn’t this the plan?
 It raises the question of what exactly we want from our artists post-pandemic, and what kind of art we want to consume.
 I do not want pandemic content.
 I do not want a novel set in 2020 New York City — I was there.
 I do not want pop music that references social distancing.
 But I am also disturbed by the lobotomized pop I heard in the last days of L.A.’s COVID restrictions, during which I narrowly avoided a panic attack while doing hot yoga in a surgical mask.
 I want desperately for everything to be the same, but everything is different — my relationship to my surroundings, to myself, to others, to the art and content I consume.
 I do not think it’s going back.Allegra Hobbs, “Dirt: Lorde’s lobotomized pop”

 I kept thinking about the Dirt newsletter all day but I didn’t know why.
 “It’s just one song, maybe Lorde’s an observer in the rest?” was my first response to her take on the titular single.
-I couldn’t exactly explain why her words nagged at me like a hair caught on the back of my tongue.
+I couldn’t exactly explain why her words nagged at me like a strand of hair caught on the back of my tongue.
 Then I scrolled past another newsletter that talked about how COVID-19 was likely to be endemic in Singapore, and added it to my to-read list.

 My First Dose